 All conditions must be met by 31 August 2018.

 Months of entry

-We offer three routes leading to the new award of Early Years Teacher Status:
+We offer two routes leading to the new award of Early Years Teacher Status:

 • This Early Years Initial Teacher Training (EYTS) - Graduate Employment Route aimed specifically at graduates who are currently employed in an Early Years setting (12 months part-time course whilst you train on the job in your place of employment)

 You must be able to communicate in standard spoken and written English

 Currently course fees are paid directly to the University by the National College for Teaching and Leadership and your employer may receive up to £7,000 to support your training costs.